 Similarly, not getting adequate nutrition in the womb can influence penile development.

 In adulthood, having excess weight can make the penis look smaller, as can having a lot of public hair.

 There are many products — including devices, pills, and creams — that claim to increase penis length and girth.
 The internet also holds many claims that stretching exercises may have similar effects.

-In order to see results, it may be necessary to use these devices for several hours per day over the course of 4–6 months.
+For observable results, it may be necessary to use these devices for several hours per day over 3–6 months.
 Note that the studies showing benefits

 Instead of using unproven devices and techniques, some people may benefit from improving their self-esteem and body confidence by seeking counseling and exercising as much as possible.

-There are also a few tricks that people can try to make the penis appear bigger.
-These include losing weight (if there is excess weight around the stomach) and trimming back pubic hair.
+However, there are also a few tricks that individuals can try to make the penis appear bigger.
+These include

 There are a number of myths about penis size and shape, and these can cause unnecessary stress and feelings of inadequacy in people of all ages.
 The following are among the most common myths:

 1. Shoe size correlates to penis size